EllaN12/Bikes_forecast/README.md

 ## Acknowledgments
 - Pandas and NumPy for data manipulation
 - Tableau Public for data visualization
-- AutoArima and LSTM for machine learning and deep learning models
+- AutoArima and LSTM for machine learning and deep learning forecasting models
 - Scikit-learn for machine learning utilities